Delaware Candidates for Governor, Election Race 2012

 Delaware became a state in 1776, just two months after the signing of the Declaration of Independence.
 The capital was moved from New Castle to Dover in 1777.
 Delaware's first constitution was adopted in 1792.
 The current constitution was adopted in 1897.
 It has been modernized with many new amendments since that time.
 Today, Delaware has a cabinet form of government.

 The General Assembly, Delaware's lawmaking body, is comprised of a State House of Representatives, whose 41 members are elected for two-year terms, and a State Senate, whose 21 members are elected for four-year terms.
 Half of the Senate seats are contested in each general election.
+Delaware Election Candidates for Governor and Congress should know the constitution.

 The State Supreme Court consists of a chief justice and four associate justices.
 All members are appointed by the governor, with confirmation by the Senate, for a term of 12 years.